HR

 Here are some common ways to gain HR work experience:

-• Internships - these provide an excellent opportunity to gain hands-on experience in the HR field.
+• HR internships - these provide an excellent opportunity to gain hands-on experience in the HR field.
 Many organisations offer HR internships, which can provide experience in various aspects of HR, from recruitment to employee relations.
-Internships can also provide networking opportunities and could potentially lead to a full-time role.
+HR internships can also provide networking opportunities and could potentially lead to a full-time role.

-• Entry-level HR roles - entry-level roles and graduate jobs, such as human resources assistant, can provide valuable experience.
+• Entry-level HR jobs - entry-level HR jobs and graduate jobs, such as human resources assistant, can provide valuable experience.
 These roles often involve administrative tasks and provide a good introduction to HR processes and practices.
 Working as a HR Assistant or Administrator can also provide opportunities to learn from experienced HR professionals and gain insights into the workings of the HR department.

 • HR apprenticeships - apprenticeships are an excellent way to gain practical HR experience while also obtaining formal qualifications.
 HR apprenticeships combine on-the-job training with study, allowing you to learn HR practices in a real-world context.
 They are offered by many organisations and can lead to qualifications such as the CIPD Level 3 Certificate in HR Practice, or the CIPD Level 5 Intermediate Certificate in HR Management.
 This will provide a solid foundation for your HR career.